H4mid2019/terraform_simple_task/Readme.md

 ## Setup

-This Repo has been tested automatically with GitHub workflow for deploying you need to install AWS CLI as well as `access_key_id` and `access_key_secret` after creating a user with the right permissions and at least programmatic access to AWS along with initializing the AWS CLI, then you need the terraform cli, also a workspace on terraform, (per sure you need an account) after that just go the target folder (e.g. cd terraform_simple_task):
+This Repo has been tested automatically with GitHub workflow for deploying you need to install AWS CLI as well as `access_key_id` and `access_key_secret` after creating a user with the correct permissions and at least programmatic access to AWS along with initializing the AWS CLI, then you need the terraform cli, also, a workspace on terraform, (per sure you need an account) after that go the target folder (e.g., cd terraform_simple_task):

 ## Tests in Workflow